Streamline your workflow with Katana

 You can start small and integrate incrementally.
 This way you’ll learn as you go and see the efficiency improvements as you progress and change your pipeline, or you can spend more time integrating Katana upfront and getting a larger portion of the pipeline up and running from the outset.
 Whatever approach you decide to take, there are key people in your studio that will need to be involved and will be a part of the decisions on how best to set it up to fit the pipeline.

 There needs to be some understanding from supervisors in other departments as well as there can be an overlap between Katana’s capabilities and where they can be used like with modeling, texturing, and compositing.
-For example, the modeling department needs to know what hooks they will have to provide to facilitate the look development in Katana to enable its greatest capacity.
+For example, the modeling department needs to know what hooks they'll have to provide to facilitate the look development in Katana to enable its greatest capacity.
 This doesn’t mean that everyone needs to be proficient in Katana straight away but ensures that other departments are aware of the strengths and power of the toolset.

 This group needs to understand how to work in Katana which comes from those involved in the initial setup and integration.
 To help them be effective, they’ll need to know what's expected of them, what choices have been made, and why.